 Communicates Ideas Quickly

-Flowcharts create a forum where people can communicate processes, steps, and direction instantly by simply referencing an easy visual aid.
+Flowcharts create a forum where people can communicate processes, steps, and directions instantly by simply referencing an easy visual aid.
 This aid makes communicating ideas referenced in a flowchart incredibly easy and gives people a reference point to begin a conversation about how to best achieve their goals.

 Coordinates Team Effort

 Similar to how flowcharts communicate ideas in an understandable way, they also help coordinate focus in specific places.
-For example, if in a customer outreach flowchart there are three very specific steps that need to be followed in order to reach the end goal, the team will focus their efforts on reaching those three steps.
+For example, in a customer outreach flowchart, if there are three very specific steps that need to be followed in order to reach the end goal, the team will focus their efforts on reaching those three steps.
 In a previous iteration, they might hit one or two, but now they can focus on hitting all three.

 Especially for project managers, being able to use a flowchart to plan ahead for future sprints and create a manageable flow for their development team can be super helpful and can lessen the burden of prioritization that people face.
 Being able to coordinate team effort is critical when prioritizing steps, and being able to do so is another critical piece of the many flowchart advantages.

-Increases Efficiency and Exposes Inefficient Areas
+Increases Efficiency & Exposes Inefficiencies

-When flowcharts outline the most important steps in a process it accomplishes two big things.
+When flowcharts outline the most important steps in a process, it accomplishes two big things.
 It allows teams to focus and increase their efficiency around those steps, and it exposes areas of inefficiency and waste.

 By listing every necessary step in a process, flowcharts focus only on the things that are essential to project completion.
 Regardless of the external factors, these items are absolutely required.
 This allows teams to focus on the best way to move between them and complete the cycle with maximum efficiency.